Vin-dictive/fake-real-news-detection/CONTRIBUTING.md

 # Contributing to Fake Real News Detection

-This outlines how to propose a change to the project.
+The following outlines the steps to propose a change and contribute to the project.

 ## Prerequisites

-Before you make a substantial pull request, you should always file an issue and make sure someone from the team agrees that it's a problem.
-If you've found a bug, create an associated issue and illustrate the bug with a minimal reproducible example.
+Before opening a new pull request, you are supposed to write an issue first and wait for someone from the team to approve your ideas.
+If a bug is found, please reach out to us by an associated issue where you demonstrate how the bug happens using a minimal reproducible example.

 ## Pull request process

-* We are accepting PR's only from project members at the moment.
+* Only PR's created by project members are accepted at the moment.

 ## Code style

-* New code should follow [PEP 8](https://pep8.org/) Python style guide.
+* Your suggested code is supposed to follow [PEP 8](https://pep8.org/) Python style guide.
-  You can use [black](https://black.readthedocs.io/) for automatic code formatting and [flake8](https://flake8.pycqa.org/) for linting.
+  You could choose [black](https://black.readthedocs.io/) for automatic code formatting and [flake8](https://flake8.pycqa.org/) for linting.

-* Use meaningful variable names and keep functions focused on a single task.
+* Using straightforward variable names and keeping functions focused on one single task are appreciated.

-* Add docstrings to all functions and classes using [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+* Docstrings need to be documented under all functions and classes definitions using [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

 * For Jupyter notebooks:
-  * Use clear markdown cells to explain analysis steps
+  * Please make use of markdown cells to literate ideas and your coding script
-  * Keep code cells concise and well-commented
+  * Code cells should be concise and well-commented
-  * Include visualizations with proper titles and labels
+  * Visualizations should come with proper titles and labels

 <!-- * We use [pytest](https://pytest.org/) for unit tests.
   Contributions with test cases included are easier to accept. -->